caleb-freitas/travel-control/README.md

 ## How to execute

-- Clone the repository `git clone git@github.com:caleb-freitas/travel-control.git`

-- Go to the folder that was cloned: `cd travel-control`

 - Add database credentials to [.example.env.dev](./.example.env.dev) file and rename it to `.env.dev`

-- Add a `jwt_secret_key` to [env.example.ts](src/main/config/env.example.ts) file and rename it to `.env.ts`

-- Run `npm install` to install the dependencies

-- Start a database on `localhost:5432` with the `docker-compose up -d` command

-- Run `npm run migrate:dev` to create the tables on the development database

-- Run `npm start:dev` to start the application
+- Run `docker-compose up -d` to start the application

-> The api documentation will be available on `http://localhost:5050/api-docs`
+> The api documentation will be available at `http://localhost:3000/api-docs`

 ## How to test